In this detailed article, we are going to discuss several adventure sports in Nepal.

-This adventure is for all those who love the sport; allow your favourite toy to take you to some of the most strenuous, challenging and deadliest routes as well as the most glorious, fragile-looking and yet mighty views of the Nature.
+Further in the list of doable adventure sports in Nepal is Mountain Biking.
+This adventure is for all those who love the sport; allow your favorite toy to take you to some of the most strenuous, challenging, and deadliest routes as well as the most glorious, fragile-looking, and yet mighty views of Nature.

 As you peddle your way through, you will get a chance to acquaint yourself with the lifestyle and culture of the rural population of Nepal.
-The ascend will award your arduous journey by taking you closer to glorious view points of the mighty mountains.
+The ascend will award your arduous journey by taking you closer to the glorious viewpoints of the mighty mountains.

 9) Jungle Safari

-Once in awhile, it’s pretty enlightening to meet the other species we share this earth with and are now being kept under protection because of the mess we have made out of this place we call home.
+Last but not the least, Jungle Safari is another adventure sports in Nepal which can be done throughout the year.
+Once in a while, it’s pretty enlightening to meet the other species we share this earth with and are now being kept under protection because of the mess we have made out of this place we call home.

 According to the record, there are more than 30 species of big wild animals and about 800 species of wild birds in various ecological belts of Nepal.
 Bears, musk-deer, leopards, wild yaks, squirrels, wolves, wild goats, wild dogs, etc., are the principal types of wild animals associated with the Himalayan region.
 The wildlife inhabitants of the Terai region includes still bigger mammals like rhinos, wild buffaloes, wild elephants, tigers, bears, deer, stags, monkeys along with peacocks, spiny babbler, hornbill (Dhanesh), partridges, falcons, owls, quails, vultures and so on.
 The reptiles found in this region include snakes (cobra, krait, viper), scorpions, tortoises, crocodiles, alligators, Gangetic dolphins, etc.

-Chitwan National park allows Jungle Safari on an elephant’s back which is a source of major attraction for tourism.
-You can harmlessly get close to some of the rarest wild animals if you happen to be lucky enough to encounter them- The Bengal Tiger being one of the resident.
+Chitwan National park allows Jungle Safari on an elephant’s back which is a source of the major attraction for tourism.
+You can harmlessly get close to some of the rarest wild animals if you happen to be lucky enough to encounter them- The Bengal Tiger is one of the residents.